dominik-kiss/landing-page/README.md

-# landing-page
+# Landing-page

-This is a practice landing page.
+Created an example landing page for the Odin Project.

-I will practice and showcase my HTML/CSS skills by creating this example landing page.
+The landing page utilizes flex to display elements and basic CSS knowledge to style them.

-Credit to the artists for the photos used in this project:
+Stock photos were used for the site, credit to the artists below:

 Avi Vaxman
 https://unsplash.com/photos/f9qZuKoZYoY